 Kristiansand has a varied selection of kindergartens in terms of size, academic content, geographic location and opening hours.
 Kristiansand Municipality handles applications to all municipal, private and state kindergartens in Kristiansand.
 The application deadline for admissions in August is 1 March each year.
 Rolling admissions applications can be sent all year round and will be considered when there is space available.
-Children with special needs will be prioritized upon admission.

 Kristiansand Municipality is responsible for primary and lower secondary education for students through grades 1-10 and for adult minority language students.

 Upper secondary education

 Vest-Agder County is responsible for upper secondary education for students in Kristiansand.
-Read more about the education programmes on offer, admissions, and contact details at www.vaf.no.
+Read more about the education programmes on offer, admissions, and contact details at www.vilbli.no.

-Grimstad has a varied selection of kindergartens (listed only in Norwegian) in terms of size, academic content, geographic location and opening hours.
-Grimstad Municipality handles applications to all municipal, private and state kindergartens in Grimstad.
+Grimstad has a varied selection of kindergartens (listed only in Norwegian) in terms of size, academic content, geographic location, and opening hours.
+Grimstad Municipality handles applications to all municipal, private, and state kindergartens in Grimstad.
 The application deadline for admission in August is 1 March each year.
 Rolling admission applications can be sent all year round and will be considered when there is space available.